Global CT scanner Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 Patients increasingly prefer diagnostic imaging centers for their streamlined experience, short wait times, and staff specialization.
 These centers typically offer state-of-the-art CT scanners, providing faster and more accurate diagnoses.
 As patient demand shifts toward facilities that prioritize convenience and imaging excellence, diagnostic imaging centers are becoming an attractive alternative, contributing to their growing market presence.

-Global CT scanner Market, Segmentation by Geography
+CT Scanner Market, Segmentation by Geography

-In this report, the Global CT scanner Market has been segmented by Geography into five regions; North America, Europe, Asia Pacific, Middle East and Africa and Latin America.
+In this report, the CT scanner Market has been segmented by Geography into five regions; North America, Europe, Asia Pacific, Middle East and Africa and Latin America.

-Global CT scanner Market Share (%), by Geographical Region, 2024
+CT Scanner Market Share (%), by Geographical Region, 2024

-In 2023, North America held the top position in the global computed tomography market with a 34.39% share.
+In 2023, North America held the top position in the computed tomography market with a 34.39% share.
 This dominance is driven by a growing elderly population, high obesity rates, and rising incidences of chronic conditions such as breast cancer, heart disease, and neurological disorders.
 These health issues have significantly increased the demand for advanced imaging tools.
 Technological innovations and continued R&D in the U.S. have further strengthened market growth, with local companies leading in product development and new launches.
 The U.S. accounted for the largest revenue share in North America’s CT market.
 This leadership is sustained by frequent product innovations, adoption of advanced imaging technologies, and substantial investments in research and healthcare infrastructure.
 The country's robust healthcare ecosystem continues to drive CT adoption across hospitals and diagnostic centers.

 Europe: Rising Disease Burden and Aging Population